Dear Mr. Mudd:

 The undergraduate population excluded African Americans until the middle of the last century.
 In an early 20th-century letter, a Princeton University administrator wrote to W. E. B. Du Bois: “We have never had any colored students here, though there is nothing in the University statutes to prevent their admission.
 It is possible, however, in our proximity to the South and the large number of Southern students here, that Negro students would find Princeton less comfortable than some other institutions.”
 Bruce M. Wright, the first African American admitted to Princeton in the 20th-century, found that his own comfort was not the only consideration.
 Upon arriving on campus, Wright’s race became apparent, and he was promptly sent home, though not without controversy.

 The pressures of World War II brought many changes to Princeton’s traditions, including racial makeup of the student body.
-When the Navy opened a Training School at Princeton on October 5, 1942, four black students entered the University through the United States Navy’s V-12 program, with the first three earning undergraduate degrees.
+The Navy opened a Training School at Princeton on October 5, 1942.
+Four black students entered the University through the United States Navy’s V-12 program in 1945, with the first three earning undergraduate degrees.
 John Leroy Howard was the first to receive a Princeton degree on February 5, 1947, followed by Arthur Jewell Wilson on June 7, 1947, and James Everett Ward on October 1, 1947.
 Melvin Murchison, Jr. left the University without graduating on October 20, 1945, ultimately earning degrees from Virginia Union University and Carnegie Mellon University.
 The first African American to enter Princeton as an undergraduate during peacetime was Joseph Ralph Moss.
 A resident of Princeton, Moss entered the University in the autumn of 1947 and graduated on June 12, 1951.

 Princeton began admitting women in 1969.
 Three female African American transfer students graduated in the Class of 1972.
 We have previously highlighted the experiences of one of these women, Vera Marcus, here.